Eric-Z-Math/ThZhang.github.io/_pages/about.md

 ------
 *This is a collaborated work with [Prof. Gregory Handy](https://gregoryhandy.github.io/), and [Prof. Hans Othmer](https://www-users.cse.umn.edu/~othmer/).*

-The Interaction of Mechanics and the Hippo Pathway in Drosophila
+The interaction of mechanics and the Hippo pathway in Drosophila
 ------
 *This is a collaborated work with [Prof. Jia Gou](https://jiagou105.github.io/), and [Prof. Hans Othmer](https://www-users.cse.umn.edu/~othmer/).*